standout/recycle-api/API.md

 # API Documentation

 Sorteramera is an application made for listing the nearest recycle locations.
 This is the documentation for the Sortera Mera API.
-All info is obtainable without [authorization](#authorisation), however updating entries can only be done by admins.
+All info is obtainable without [authorisation](#authorisation), however updating entries can only be done by admins.

 ### Terminology